Cyfrin/Updraft/courses/security/4-puppy-raffle/14-dos-reporting/+page.md

 Maybe you're the type of security reviewer who likes to save all the write ups to the end.
 There's nothing wrong with that!
 As you grow and gain experience you'll begin to carve out your own workflow and ways of doing things.

-In future lessons, we may not go through writing things up together, but for now - let's report this uncovered DoS vulnverability
+In future lessons, we may not go through writing things up together, but for now - let's report this uncovered DoS vulnerability

 We of course start with our template, create a `findings.md` file and paste this within: